Primary Navigation Mobile

 Big SUV takes big trailers in its stride

-The Touareg can’t match the interior quality of it’s premium-brand rivals but its space, practicality and tech are right on the money.
+The Touareg can’t match the interior quality of premium-brand rivals but its space, practicality and tech are right on the money.
 That the police are replacing BMW X5s with Touaregs is a great endorsement, as well.

 To find out more, read our full Volkswagen Touareg review